bpropelled/Laravel-Notes/Artisan.md

 *One thing to notes is the style of the controller name.
 Controller names should start with a capital letter

 ##Models
+When making models it is important to name them properly and not like a moron.
+Name them so it is clear that the name is what they are/do.
+Also, don't pluralize the model names **eg. A model for the users of an applcation should be named User**

-## #Create a Model without any migrations
+### Create a Model without any migrations
     php artisan make:model Task

 ### Create a Model with Migration

-##Views
+    php artisan make:model Task -m
+This will create the model file as well as a migration template file for this model

+## Views
 ### To make views with Artisan
-- to make views using artisan, go to https://github.com/svenluijten/artisan-view
+- to make views using artisan, go to [https://github.com/svenluijten/artisan-view]('https://github.com/svenluijten/artisan-view')

 Usin compsoer
 ```cmd